-Maryland and DWI laws are codified in § 21-902 of the Transportation Article of the Maryland Code. § 21-902(a)(1) and § 21-902(a)(2) prohibit Driving while Under the Influence of Alcohol (DUI) and Driving while Under the Influence of Alcohol Per Se (DUI Per Se).
-The maximum penalty for a first violation of DUI or DUI Per Se is one year of incarceration and a $1000 fine.
-It is extremely rare for anyone convicted of a first offense to receive anything close to the maximum sentence.
+Maryland DUI and DWI laws are codified in § 21-902 of the Transportation Article of the Maryland Code. § 21-902(a)(1) and § 21-902(a)(2) prohibit Driving while Under the Influence of Alcohol (DUI) and Driving while Under the Influence of Alcohol Per Se (DUI Per Se).
+The maximum penalty for a first violation of DUI or DUI Per Se is one year of incarceration and a $1,000 fine.
+However, it is extremely rare for anyone convicted of a first offense to receive anything close to the maximum sentence.

 § 21-902(b) prohibits Driving While Impaired by Alcohol (DWI).
-This is a lesser offense than DUI or DUI Per Se.
+In Maryland, this is a lesser offense than DUI or DUI Per Se.
 The maximum penalty for a first violation of DWI is 60 days of incarceration and a $500 fine.
 Once again, it is extremely rare for anyone convicted of a first offense to receive anything close to the maximum sentence.

 § 27-101 of the Transportation Article of the Maryland Code imposes additional penalties for multiple offenders.
-If a person is convicted of a violation of DUI within 5 years of a prior conviction, there is a mandatory minimum 5-day jail sentence imposed by this section.
-This section also increases the maximum penalty for a second DUI to two years of incarceration and a $2000 fine.
-The maximum penalty for a third DUI is three years of incarceration and a $3000 fine.
+If a person is convicted of a violation of DUI within five years of a prior conviction, there is a mandatory minimum five-day jail sentence imposed by this section.
+This section also increases the maximum penalty for a second DUI to two years of incarceration and a $2,000 fine.
+The maximum penalty for a third DUI is three years of incarceration and a $3,000 fine.
 The maximum penalty for a second or subsequent DWI is one year of incarceration and a $500 fine.
 As with first offenders, it is extremely rare for anyone convicted of DUI or DWI in Maryland to receive anything close to the maximum penalty allowed by law.

-In addition to incarceration and fines, judges can order a person convicted of DUI or DWI to complete probation, community service, home detention, and attend at a Victim Impact Panel (usually put on by Mothers Against Drunk Driving).
+In addition to incarceration and fines, judges can order a person convicted of DUI or DWI to complete probation, community service, or home detention, or to attend a Victim Impact Panel (usually put on by Mothers Against Drunk Driving).

 Most first offenders in Maryland qualify for Probation Before Judgment (PBJ) under § 6-220 of the Criminal Procedure article of the Maryland Code.
 A PBJ will keep the criminal conviction off a person’s record.
-This means that there are no further penalties against a person’s driver’s license, and their auto insurance rates are not affected.
+This means that there are no further penalties against a person’s driver’s license, and his or her auto insurance rates are not affected.
 A PBJ is not considered a conviction under Maryland law.

-Please contact us for more information about DUI charges in the star of Maryland.
+Please contact us for more information about DUI charges in the state of Maryland.
 Please visit our Rockville criminal lawyer page for more information about that office and the services that it provides.